seek-oss/scoobie/README.md

 Render all underlying links as follows:

-- Internal links pass through the `v` and `v-panel` URL parameters for UI version switching
+- Internal links pass through the `v` or [ScoobieLinkProvider] URL parameters for UI version switching
 - External links open in a new tab
 - Links with a [`download` attribute] prompt the user with a file download